 Headless CMS is also an attractive option for agencies and implementation partners.
-Considerations that we are keen to explore further are benefits that we noticed on our first project using Kentico Cloud.
+Considerations that we are keen to explore further are benefits that we noticed on our first project using Kontent.
 For one, following a more content-first approach gave us earlier insight into content challenges.
 For another, development was noticeably quicker without a large-scale CMS to manage as part of the solution.
 As a studio that uses agile practices, a platform that speeds up prototyping and increases feedback loops is very compelling.

 Check out Michael’s video for more insights into chatbots, home assistants and headless CMS.

 And what about your experience with connecting a headless CMS with various conversational interfaces, such as Amazon Echo, Alexa, or others?
 Share with us your findings in the discussion below.
 Or if you are looking for more inspiration, subscribe to the Kontent newsletter.